Olawale29/30daysJavaScript/README.md

 # Day 6

-Includes the day6.js file and the exercise6 directory.
+Includes the day6.js file and the exercises directory.
 During this session, I gained knowledge of various JavaScript loop concepts, such as:

 - For Loop
 - While Loop